A NOTE ABOUT MONOLOGUES

 Uh oh…uh oh…I’m sorry!
 I’m so...I’ll clean it up!
 Right now!
 I’ll—I didn’t do it on purpose.
 You know that, right?
 It was an accident!
 I was just running through—I know I’m not supposed to be running through the hall, but…Ginger was chasing that ball and I was trying to catch him…Come on.
 I’m sorry.
 Okay?
 I just bumped into it by accident…I’m cleaning it up, see?
 Even though Mom would probably be mad I’m touching glass like this and you’re not helping even though you’re older than I am.
 But look—I’m doing it!
 I’m really sorry, Livvy.
 You’ve had that vase for…I don’t know…when did that boy give it to you?
 You were…were you my age?
 Maybe older.
-No boy has given me flowers yet.
-CLICK FOR ENTIRE LIVVY'S VASE MONOLOGUE.
+No boy has given me flowers yet—END OF EXCERPT

-Click for the entire play, Holding Ginger, from which the "Livvy's Vase" monologue comes.
+To purchase the entire 10-minute play, Holding Ginger, from which this monologue was edited, click below:

 LOCKING THE STORE

 Genre: DARK COMEDY/DRAMA